crystal-ruby/pages/remote_pi.md

+---
+layout: site
+title: How to use a remote pi
+---

 Headless
 --------

-The pi is a strange mix, development board and pull pc in one.
+The pi is a strange mix, development board and full pc in one.
 Some people use it as a pc, but not me.

 I use the pi because it is the same price as an Arduino, but much more powerful.